giuthas/satkit/README.markdown

 next stage is a automated reaction time measure, followed possibly by spline distance measures and optic flow.

+## Major update coming up

+After Ultrafest 2022 there is going to be a major update to the codebase.
+While this notice is here in the main branch, that update has not yet happened.
+If you wish to try SATKIT in the meanwhile, please contact Pertti for instructions.

 ## Getting Started

 Download the repository to either a subdirectory of the project you